Oral Hygiene Tips

 re flossing properly to be sure that plaque and food buildup is effectively removed from between the teeth.
 Waxed floss is preferred, as it makes the flossing process simpler.

-Use a piece of floss that measures about 18 inches.
-Lightly wrap the floss around the middle fingers of each hand.
-Hold the floss between the forefinger and thumb of each hand to allow for greater control. use a back-and-forth motion against the teeth, and curve a
+Take a piece of floss that measures about 18 inches and lightly wrap the floss around the middle fingers of each hand.
+Hold the floss between the forefinger and thumb of each hand to allow for greater control.
+Use a back-and-forth motion against the teeth, and curve a C

 shape against the teeth to floss the entire surface.
 Continue this process until all nooks, crannies, and surfaces have been cleaned.